k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 #### Question 4: Enrichment functions

-Which of the following statements is certainly true ?
+Which of the following statements is definitely true?

-A: Enrichment functions are functions without Input/Output parameters that are used to insert, update, or delete a LU table's data.
+A: Enrichment functions are functions without Input / Output parameters that are used to insert, update or delete an LU table's data.

 B: Multiple enrichment functions can be attached to any of the LU's tables.

-C: Enrichment functions operate only after all LU tables populations are executed.
+C: Enrichment functions operate only after all LU table populations are executed.

 D: All the above.